mdlacasse/Owl/README.md

 While Owl can be used through a Jupyter notebooks, its simple API also serves as a back-end for a Web application using Streamlit.
-A hosted version of the app can be found at [owlplanner.streamlit.app](https://owlplanner.streamlit.app) Alternatively, the application can also be run locally by simply running the script `owlplanned.cmd` once all the dependencies have been installed.
+A hosted version of the app can be found at [owlplanner.streamlit.app](https://owlplanner.streamlit.app).
+Alternatively, the application can also be run locally by simply running the script `owlplanner.cmd` once all the dependencies have been installed.

 Not every retirement decision strategy can be framed as an easy-to-solve optimization problem.
 In particular, if one is interested in comparing different withdrawal strategies,